Skip to product information

 Cool Tools Patina Gel is safe.
 Ordinary lump sulfur is flammable.
 Cool Tools Patina Gels unique chemistry makes it non-flammable and safe for international shipping.

-Also available in 2 and 4 oz sizes.
+Available in 1.25 oz, 2 oz, and 4 oz sizes.

 Made in the USA